faizaanqureshi/COVID-19-Statistics/README.md

-# COVID-19-Statistics
+# COVID-19 Statistics
-A simple Java application that displays the latest COVID-19 statistics from across the globe using JSoup and JavaFX
+An application that scrapes the web for the latest COVID-19 statistics from across the globe.
+Made using Java with JSoup and JavaFX libraries.

+# Built With
+* Java - Language

+# License
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/qfaizaan/Astroworld/blob/master/LICENSE.md) file for details